warrend/varbbq/README.md

 You can also pass in the following flags:

 `--js` will only generate the ts file.
+For example: `npx varbq watch --js`.

 `--css` will only generate the css file.
+For example: `npx varbq build --css`.

 If no flags are passed, both files will be created by default.